I meet with business owners both locally and internationally and share what I learn to help readers generate more income.

-For my bookcovers, I begin with a size of 4167 x 3125 pixels.
-This is the size required by the company which I sell through.
-Although this is the size I use, if you were asked to make one smaller or larger, you would simply set your parameters differently at the beginning.
+For my book covers, I begin with a size of 3125 x 4167 pixels, The size required by the company that sells my covers.
+Although this is the size I use, if you were asked to make one smaller or larger, you would set your parameters differently at the beginning.
 I then begin loading my chosen images onto the page.
 I combine different layers until I am happy with the end project.
-This is then saved and exported as a jpg with a dpi of 300.
-This would be suitable for a printed book but I also do a small size for an e-book cover which is 288 X 216 pixels with at 72dpi (dots per inch).
+This design is then saved and exported as a jpg with a dpi of 300.
+This size would be suitable for a printed book, but I also do a small size for an e-book cover of 288 X 216 pixels with a 72dpi (dots per inch).
 The customer receives both sizes.

-The smaller size is also where I give an example with generic writing on the cover so the customer can see how it would look and if it would be suitable for their needs.
+The smaller size is also where I give an example of generic writing on the cover to give the customer an idea of how it would look with text.

-This is just a sample of the covers I have.
+Below is a sample of the covers I have.

 Where to Sell Book Covers

-Once you have your cover designed you need to decide where you want to advertise it for sale.
+Once you have your cover designed, you need to decide where you want to advertise it for sale.
 At the moment, I exclusively use a site called selfpubbookcovers.
-They have an easy to use website and pay promptly when a cover is sold.
-I merely upload my design and once it is checked and approved by the creative director, it is available for sale on their site.
+They have an easy-to-use website and pay promptly when a cover is sold, generally in two days.
+I merely upload my design, and once approved by the creative director, it goes on their site for sale.

-Uploading it is straight forward as they have a page with boxes where you have to state that your image is either your own work or a combination of stock images or creative common images.
-There is also a section for entering keywords and a checklist of things to verify before submitting.
+Uploading it is straightforward as they have a page with boxes where you have to state that your image is either your work or a combination of stock images or creative common images.
+There is also a section for entering keywords and a checklist of things to verify before submitting it.
 It is also necessary to show them where the images come from, for example, Pixabay or the page of the stock photo site if images were purchased.